 As you've seen, each thoughtful design is touched by several specialized artisans and craftsmen from start to finish.
-Sticks and Steel is one of the very lucky few carrying these communally made works.
-AND we have the honor of sharing these beautifully crafted works with our arts and American craft community.
-Relationships like these give me the warm fuzzies that make my work more far more enjoyable than I think work is suppose to be.
-Thank goodness for artists, craftsmen, and small business peeps everywhere!
+Sticks and Steel is one of the, very, lucky few carrying these communally made works.
+AND we have the honor of sharing these beautifully crafted works with our community.
+Relationships like these give me the warm fuzzies that make my work far more enjoyable than I think work is supposed.
+Thank goodness for artists, craftsmen, and small business peeps everywhere

 Melanie Cotton is the marketing manager for our gallery.
 Both on and off the job this product process nerd spends a fair amount of time researching artists and their creative methods.

 Also in Sticks and Steel Style